-Ausgrid started engaging with key stakeholders, such as North Sydney Council, Mosman Council, Willoughby Council and Royal North Shore Hospital, earlier this year to obtain feedback on the replacement cable route.
+Ausgrid started engaging with key stakeholders, such as North Sydney Council, Mosman Council, Willoughby Council and Royal North Shore Hospital, in late 2017 to obtain feedback on the replacement cable route.

 Engagement with residents and businesses along and around the replacement cable route started in March 2018 when the first project newsletter was distributed.
 A copy of the newsletter can be found at the bottom of this page.

 On 27 March and 12 April 2018, Ausgrid held two community information sessions at the Cammeray Golf Club and The College of Law in St Leonards to seek local information and community feedback on the replacement cable route.
 Interested community members were invited to attend the sessions directly through the newsletter, an advertisement in local newspapers and social media.

 At the sessions, members of the project team gave a short presentation on why the project is needed and what to expect during construction.